athensresearch/ClojureFam/clojurefam-overview.md

 ## Join ClojureFam as a Learner

 Create a card on the [Looking for Study Group/Partner board](https://github.com/athensresearch/ClojureFam/projects/3).
 If you do not find anyone within a few days, please say something in the learning channel in our [Discord](https://discord.com/invite/7ztV74d).

+## Getting Started

+Once you have your cohort, and after introducing yourself to your team, please read the [Onboarding](./onboarding.md) document which will kickstart your journey and answer all the questions you may have.

 # Why to Contribute as a Mentor